Headings

 ## Inline `code`

-Use code within normal text by enclosing it in backticks.
+Use code within normal text by enclosing it in backticks like this:

 ## Code background